Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

 ---
 title: Standard horizontal coordinate transforms
-last_updated: 2019-07-23
+last_updated: 2021-06-28
 sidebar: userguide_sidebar
 permalink: std_horizonal_coord_transforms.html
 toc: false
 ---

 ## Standard Horizontal Coordinate Transforms
-This page documents the <b>_horizontal coordinate transforms_</b> that are standard in CDM.
-Most follow the <a href="http://cfconventions.org/Data/cf-conventions/cf-conventions-1.6/build/cf-conventions.html#appendix-grid-mappings" target="_blank">CF-1.0 Conventions</a>, where they are called grid_mappings.
-They are also often called projections, because most emply projective geometry.
+This page documents the horizontal coordinate transforms that are standard in CDM.
+Most follow the [CF-1.0 Conventions](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.6/build/cf-conventions.html#appendix-grid-mappings){:target="_blank"}, where they are called grid_mappings.
+They are also often called projections, because most employ projective geometry.

 To follow CF, typically one creates a transform definition variable, whose purpose is to contain attributes whose values are the parameters of the transform.
-Typically the variable does not contain any real data, and so a scalar variable is used.
-Each data variable that uses the transform has an attribute with name <b>_grid_mapping_</b> whose value is the name of the transform variable.
+Typically, the variable does not contain any real data, and so a scalar variable is used.
+Each data variable that uses the transform has an attribute with name `grid_mapping` whose value is the name of the transform variable.
 The projection coordinate variables are also required.

 For example: